Six tips for a good conversation with your elderly parents

 - Charlie Kaufman

-Providing care for elderly parents – whether it’s your full-time responsibility or you’re simply researching the differences in assisted living facilities, nursing homes, and the rest – is an honor.
+Providing care for elderly parents – whether it’s your full-time responsibility or you’re simply researching the differences in personal care facilities, nursing homes, and the rest – is an honor.
 We can anticipate life’s physical changes as medicine, physical therapy or other resources become a part of the daily routine.

 Emotional changes can be more difficult to predict.
 When the roles of “caregiver” and “receiver” begin to reverse and blur, life becomes frustrating.
 After all, your loved one is going through a chapter filled with emotional, social and financial changes, on top of the physical proof of growing older.

 We hope these tips for communicating with your elderly loved one can ease the transition.